azureblaze/lockjaw/userguide/src/intro.md

     * Lockjaw makes sure all dependencies are fulfilled at compile time.
 The code will fail to compile if a dependency is missing, there are duplicated bindings for the same type, or if the dependency graph has cycles.
 There will be no runtime errors which are harder to detect.
+* *Relatively* readable diagnostic messages.
+    * When a dependency is missing Lockjaw tries to tell you why it is even in the dependency graph, and where the dependency cycle is.
 * Cross-crate injection
     * Lockjaw is designed to be used across crates.
 Clients are able to inject bindings provided by libraries if they also use Lockjaw.